 What is Unitarian Universalism?

-We do not have a specific creed that everyone must adopt before joining our organization, but we do stand for something – check out the Beliefs and Principles in Unitarian Universalism.
+We do not have a specific creed that everyone must adopt before joining BRUU, but we do stand for something.
+As described in Our Chosen Faith:

 Essay on Unitarian Universalism Belief

 by Marta Flanagan

 Unitarian Universalism is a liberal religion born of the Jewish and Christian traditions.
 We keep our minds open to the religious questions people have struggled with in all times and places.

 We believe that personal experience, conscience, and reason should be the final authorities in religion.
 In the end religious authority lies not in a book, person, or institution, but in ourselves.
 We put religious insights to the test of our hearts and minds.

 We uphold the free search for truth.
 We will not be bound by a statement of belief.
 We do not ask anyone to subscribe to a creed.
 We say ours is a noncreedal religion.
 Ours is a free faith.

 We believe that religious wisdom is ever changing.
 Human understanding of life and death, the world and its mysteries, is never final.
 Revelation is continuous.
 We celebrate unfolding truths known to teachers, prophets, and sages throughout the ages.